puzzle/delivery-pipeline-concept/stages/05-release/README.md

-# release
+# Release

-The production ready artefact is promoted to the production environment.
+The production-ready artifact is promoted to the production environment.

 ## Overview